Cray-HPE/docs-csm/install/deploy_management_nodes.md

 ##### Wipe and Add Drives

-1. Wipe the drive **ONLY after you have confirmed the drive is not being used by the current Ceph cluster** using options 1, 2, or both.
+1. Wipe the drive **ONLY after confirming that the drive is not being used by the current Ceph cluster** using options 1, 2, or both.

     > The following example wipes drive `/dev/sdc` on `ncn-s002`.
 Replace these values with the appropriate ones for the situation.